 "Every trip I take with Adventure Cycling keeps getting better and better. "

 Day 1.
 Rapid City, South Dakota, 0 miles

 You'll meet up with your tour leader and the rest of the group just outside Rapid City.
 Here you and your fellow adventure cyclists will have an orientation session and map meeting, followed by a hearty dinner.
 Together we will make any final adjustments to your bicycle, and then it's time to get some shut-eye in preparation for the day ahead.

 Day 2.
 Rapid City to Deadwood, 46 miles

-Not long after leaving Rapid City, we’ll merge onto the relatively quiet Nemo Road, following it for most of the day.
+Not long after leaving Rapid City, we'll merge onto the relatively quiet Nemo Road, following it for most of the day.
 Our lunch stop will be in the once-thriving Homestake Mine company town of Nemo.
-No one is certain how the town got its name, but there are at least three theories: it was either named after Captain Nemo of Twenty Thousand Leagues Under the Sea, after “omen” spelled backwards, or after an Indian word meaning “nowhere.”
-At day’s end, we’ll check into our cozy resort in Deadwood, a lively casino-gaming town that is anything but dead.
+No one is certain how the town got its name, but there are at least three theories: it was either named after Captain Nemo of Twenty Thousand Leagues Under the Sea, after "omen" spelled backwards, or after a Native American word meaning "nowhere."
+At day's end, we'll check into our cozy resort in Deadwood, a lively casino-gaming town that is anything but dead.

 Day 3.
 Deadwood to Hill City, 51 miles

 Before leaving Deadwood, you'll want to swing in and have a look at the No. 10 Saloon, in which Wild Bill Hickok met his maker after being shot while playing poker.
 Leaving town, we'll pedal onto the splendid, traffic-free Mickelson Trail, a rail trail that we'll follow for the next 80-plus miles.
 Before reaching the day's destination of Hill City, we'll swing into another locally famous watering hole, the Moonshine Gulch Saloon in tiny Rochford, for a beer or sarsaparilla.